Water Blog

 The impact of pandemic face masks on water pollution is not to be underestimated.
 Studies have shown that an estimated 1.56 billion face masks entered the oceans in 2020 alone, further adding to the already dire state of marine pollution.
 The presence of these masks not only harms marine life but also contaminates the water with harmful chemicals and microplastics, posing a threat to human health as well.

-This is why environmental activists are sounding the alarm on face mask pollution.
+The video below shows why environmental activists are sounding the alarm on face mask pollution.